 The New York Islanders are looking to you, our fans, to help us reach as many deserving children as possible, and to ensure that these player programs have the maximum impact.
 We encourage you to nominate a deserving child for one of the following programs.

-The 2017-18 season will mark the eighth season that Josh Bailey has hosted his Bailey's Buddies program.
+The 2018-19 season will mark the ninth season that Josh Bailey has hosted his Bailey's Buddies program.
 At each home game, Josh treats a child recovering from illness or a child facing hardships to a once-in-a-lifetime experience.
 Bailey's "buddy" watches the game from a seat near the ice, high-fives the players and gets to take pictures with Josh and get an autograph.
 Bailey enjoys the experience as much as his new friend.
 "The biggest thrill for me is seeing their smiles because I know, for a couple of hours, they haven't thought at all about the tough times they deal with day-to-day."
-Click here if you know a child going through a tough time who would be overjoyed by the chance to be a Bailey's Buddy.
+Click below if you know a child going through a tough time who would be overjoyed by the chance to be a Bailey's Buddy.

 Andrew Ladd started the Ladd's Leaders program to recognize and reward young leaders (age 5-17) in our community who are working hard to erase poverty, improve literacy or protect the environment, or someone who is making a difference in some other way.
 The Ladd's Leaders will be invited to attend a select home game and will sit in a suite for the game and meet with Andrew in the locker room after the game.
-Click here to nominate an inspiring young leader in your community.
+Click below to nominate an inspiring young leader in your community.

 Anders Lee's Kancer Jam:

 Over the past two years, Anders Lee has raised over $190,000 for pediatric cancer through a pair of Kancer Jam events.
 The event, which partners with Jam Kancer in the Kan, is a charity Kan Jam tournament, the backyard frisbee game.